DohanKim/HCI_TeamOldBoy/Report 7.md

 #### High-level reflections

-We thought a lot about the new fasinating UI(normally different with existing UI) idea a lot and applied it our service.

-However, currently almost every people use smartphone and they have many experience with many services and application.
-Therefore it's very important to have consistency with existing services.

-Making new UI and finding good aspects in existing UI is both important.
+We spent a lot of time to think out of the box when devising the UI displaying photos which fit travelers' environment.
+Even though the idea scrolling the photos following users' movement and rotationwas novel, it also meant low external consistency with other existing services.
+The most important lesson we learned in this iteration was that when making new UI, learnability is really important so we should consider more in terms of affordance, external consistency, information scent and also user feedback.

 Based on these reflections we made our goals and plan for iteration.

 ----------
 ### Plan for Iteration